(Or, ‘In Defense of NaNoWriMo’)

 I sometimes see People On The Internet decrying work-in-progress tweets and posts as worthless.
 “Measuring output by quantity rather than quality is dangerous,” they say.
 “More work doesn't mean better work!”

 These are often the same people who dismiss NaNoWriMo as an exercise in futility.
 “Yeah, so you've written 50,000 words, but that doesn't mean it's a good story.
 You're just hacking it out to meet a word count!”

-Here's the thing: not one of these people is a working writer.
-I can say that with 100% confidence, for one simple reason — a reason that by definition only working writers truly understand.
+Here's the thing: these people are not working writers.
+I can say that with confidence, for one simple reason — a reason that by definition only working writers truly understand:

 Whoa, there.
 Controversial, much?